REIT Property Sectors

 REITs in the Sector: 3 Sector Market Cap: $ 26,103 m Avg.
 Dividend Yield: 2.94%

-Manufactured Housing REITs own, lease, and finance manufactured/mobile home communities (rental parks.), recreational vehicle and/or similar communities.
+Manufactured Housing REITs own, lease, and finance manufactured/mobile home communities (rental parks.), recreational vehicle (RV) communities and/or similar sites.
 Manufactured homes are aiding in residents’ search for affordable housing, and demographics are driving the demand for customers in this sector.

 REITs in the Sector: 3 Sector Market Cap: $ 27,294 m Avg.
 Dividend Yield: 6.0%

 Gaming REITs own and manage property leased to gaming operators in triple-net lease arrangements.
-They are separate from their operating casinos that operate the casinos, since the REITs typically utilize sale/leaseback structures.
-That means that gaming REITs are essentially a sub-sector of the net lease REIT category.
+They are separate from their operating casinos that operate the casinos since the REITs typically utilize sale/leaseback structures.
+That means they’re essentially a subsector of the net lease REIT category.

 Single Family Rental REITs